lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 1. Before next time, please explore the base case and experiment results and draft a dynamic hypothesis to prepare for experiment 2.

-2. Do do this, log back into the SIM UI.
+2. Do do this, lg back into the SIM UI.

+3. In Experiments, select your Experiment 1 run from the list of saved experiments.
+Click on GO and select the box to include text, to reload your prior QUESTION, HYPOTHESIS, FINDINGS and DECISIONS.

+4. Go to the OUTPUT section.
+Expand it fully (two clicks!) to reveal all the information saved from the run.

+5. Study the output and use it to further develop or refine your decisions about your next experiment, in preparation for Experiment 2.

+6. And then save your work.